rosalindfranklininstitute/cuda-slic/README.md

 2. the cudatoolkit for linking with cuda libraries.
 3. the nvcc compiler.
 Ships with newer cudatoolkit versions.

-Note that when pip installing gpu-slic cupy is installed as `sdist` meaning that your host must meet the compiling and linking requirements of cupy.
+Note that when pip installing gpu-slic, cupy is installed as `sdist` meaning that your host must meet the compiling and linking requirements of cupy.